Let's talk sex ed

 -

-As we outline in our media release, the draft curriculum doesn’t reflect what young people want and need.
+As we outline in our media release, and in our submission, the draft Years 0-10 curriculum doesn’t reflect what young people want and need.

 We welcome mandatory teaching on consent from Year 0, and appreciate that the curriculum builds on content learned in previous years.
 But we believe that the new draft curriculum is regressive and fractured.